 In the current generation of platforms, the complete avionics for the satellite are provided via two separate units, the PFDIU (PlatForm Distribution Interface Unit) and PLDIU (PayLoad Distribution Interface Unit).
 The position of these units within the overall satellite architecture is shown in the following figure:

-The principal objectives of the ARTES 5.2 Activities can be summarised as follows:
+The principal objectives of the ARTES 3-4 Activities can be summarised as follows:

 There are 2 different units, one dedicated to the payload interfacing and control, and the other to the platform, the PLDIU and PFDIU respectively.
-The architecture is based on two units able to host 14 modules each.
+The architecture foresees two identical units from a physical point of view, each able to host 14 modules.
+These modules are stacked and inserted into a backplane that distributes the internal communications bus.
+The unit is consolidated, from a mechanical point of view, by a baseplate, end plates and top cover.
+An external Bus Bar distributes the main power bus (100v).
 The development of the unit implements a number of features to ensure full physical segregation between nominal and redundant chains.

-The functions include: the distribution, protection and monitoring of the 100V main bus power to user equipment; distribution, protection, switching and monitoring of heater power; driving and control of solar array deployment and rotation; propulsion command and control; reaction wheel interfacing; Li-Ion monitoring, and control of cell bypass and cell balancing elements; generation and management of an external CAN bus for future payload needs.
+To each side of the nominal and redundant STUB modules are up to a total of 7 + 7 functional modules containing all of the functions necessary for: the distribution, protection and monitoring of the 100V main bus power to user equipment; distribution, protection, switching and monitoring of heater power; driving and control of solar array deployment and rotation; chemical propulsion command and control; reaction wheel interfacing; Li-Ion monitoring, and control of cell bypass and cell balancing elements; generation and management of an external CAN bus for future payload needs.

 The global Project plan is as follows:

-The ARTES 5.2 project is completed.
+The project is completed.